CESNET/fdistdump/README.md

 ## Running
-fdistdump is an MPI application and is necessary to launch it using one of mpirun, mpiexec, orterun or however your MPI implementation calls the job launcher.
+fdistdump is an MPI application and is necessary to launch it using one of mpiexec, mpirun, orterun or however your MPI implementation calls the process manager.
 Before running fdistdump, please make sure that your machine (or cluster) is configured correctly and ready to launch applications using MPI.

 ### Prepare MPI